-I will never advocate using a compressor/limiter on your output as a way to master your music.
+I would never advocate using a compressor/limiter on your output as a quick and easy, do-it-yourself way to master your music.
 If placed there, something like the L2007 will be very effective at making your track sound louder and radio ready, but there are mastering engineers out there trained to make the most minute changes to make your music sound good across all platforms.
 You can imagine the L2007 to be a lot like the SSL Buss compressor, in the sense that it sounds beautiful on almost anything, but you can easily overuse it.
 When used tastefully, this mastering limiter can add new elements to your mixes that you had no idea were missing.

 For those of you unfamiliar with Massey Plugins – you’ve been missing out.
 Steven Massey started making plug-ins and releasing them on his own after leaving Digidesign in 2006.
 His plug-ins have, and continue to be free to try out on any of your projects for an unlimited amount of time.
 The only really big restriction is the inability to save presets, so you’ve got to document your settings well.
 This is great for students and independent engineers that are looking to fully experiment with the software before buying.
 To make these plug-ins even more of a deal, they’re each available for purchase at a fraction of what other major manufacturers charge for similar products (and potentially sound 10x better.)
 The specific plug-in we’ll be looking at today costs $89 on Massey’s site, and includes some cool features beyond the demo version including restore functionality and automation.